lester-lee/curious-places/_posts/2018-04-09-heuristic_eval.md

 layout: post
 title: Heuristic Evaluation
 ---
-Here is an overview of our paper prototype.
+Here is an overview of all the parts of our paper prototype.
 It is meant to be a mobile phone design.
 <a href="{{ site.baseurl }}/images/paper_prototype/1.jpg"><img src="{{ site.baseurl }}/images/paper_prototype/1.jpg" alt="Paper prototype image"></a>
 [Link]({{ site.baseurl }}/images/paper_prototype/1.jpg)